jmltn/old-jamesmilton.me/categories/specialistproject/_posts/2019-04-04-what-happens-when-we-sleep.md

 ---
 Below is the part 2/3 of the final outcome.
 Parts 1 and 3 will be made during the summer period.

-The parts are categories like so:
+The parts are categorised like so:

 Part 1: What are the stages of sleep?
 (Explanation of REM and NREM) \[TBC Summer\]